openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 identifier during the upgrade.
 We will do this via the NTO and the trigger for this event will be:

-- If we are in a `SingleNodeTopology`
-- If the `capacity` field set on the node
+- If the `capacity` field set on the master node
-- If the identifier is not currently set

 We will not change the current machine configs for single node deployments if they are already set, this will be done to avoid extra restarts.
 We will need to